I love doughnuts—the real-deal, fried kind.

 • Vegetable oil for frying, roughly 6 cups

 • Creamy Vanilla Glaze (recipe below)

--Add the milk into a small saucepan, and heat just until gently bubbling on the sides; turn off the heat; add in the 4 black tea bags, and steep for about 10-15 minutes; remove tea bags, squeezing them out to get as much flavor as possible, and allow the infused milk to cool to room temp.
+-Add the half and half into a small saucepan, and heat just until gently bubbling on the sides; turn off the heat; add in the 4 black tea bags, and steep for about 10-15 minutes; remove tea bags, squeezing them out to get as much flavor as possible, and allow the infused half and half to cool to room temp.

 -To a medium-large bowl, add the flour and the rest of the ingredients through the ground ginger, and whisk to blend and aerate; set these dry ingredients aside for a moment.